1982 Baltimore Orioles season: The start of 2,632 consecutive games

 For his first full season in Major League Baseball, Cal Ripken Jr. started off slowly, gathered himself, and ended up as the AL Rookie of the Year, hitting .264 with 28 homers and 93 RBIs.
 After all the debate about where he should play, he started the year at third base, switched to shortstop in July, and never looked back.

 On May 29, Ripken sat out of the second game of a double header against the Toronto Blue Jays; little did anyone know that it would be his last missed game for the remainder of this season and the 16 seasons to come.
 The following day (also against the Blue Jays), his monumental consecutive-games streak got underway.

 Weaver's farewell

 After the final out of the loss to the Brewers, an emotional spectacle unfolded at Memorial Stadium.
 The disappointed sellout crowd rose and started to cheer, and kept cheering for 45 minutes.
 The Orioles' players left the clubhouse and came back out onto the field to wave, and then Weaver did, too, setting off the biggest roar.
 The cheers were mostly for him.

-Weaver announced in March that the 1982 season would be his last managing the Orioles.
-He was retiring after that and moving to Florida to play golf.
-An era was ending.
-The news had been in the headlines and the back of everyone's mind all season, yet it was almost forgotten as the Orioles chased the Brewers down the stretch.
-Now, suddenly, the moment was at hand.
-Weaver was pulling off his uniform for the last time.
-And the fans weren't going to let him go without a salute.
+Weaver announced in March that the 1982 season would be his last managing the Orioles; he would be retiring afterward and moving to Florida.